We provide safety to all individuals on campus, and security to the campus facilities.

 - There is no charge to park on campus.

-- Parking citations are issued to all violators in all parking lots, who are in violation of parking regulations.
+- Parking citations are issued to all violators in all parking lots, who are in violation of parking regulations and policies.
 Parking violation revenue is turned over to the Student Government Association (SGA) which supports student related activities.

 - See our parking map.